jgralab/funnyqt/README.md

 ## Installation and Building

-FunnyQT uses [Leiningen](https://github.com/technomancy/leiningen) for retrieveng all its dependencies from various Maven repositories, building, publishing, and test automation.
+FunnyQT uses [Leiningen](https://github.com/technomancy/leiningen) for retrieving all its dependencies from various Maven repositories, building, publishing, and test automation.

 Getting started is really simple: